ivan-kleshnin/dataflows/README.md

 Arrows point from dependent to dependency.

 Active "thing" requires passive "thing" and invokes it's behavior.<br/>
-Reactive "thing" requires emitter "thing" and subscribes to it's behavior.
+Reactive "thing" requires emitter "thing" and subscribes to it's events.

 ## Generation One